alexharri/website/posts/webgl-gradients.md

 The trick to our final effect lies in substituting each of those colors with a unique background noise and blending those.

 We need our three background noises to be distinct.
-In order to that we'll update our <Gl method>background_noise</Gl> function to take an offset value and add that to <Gl>u_time</Gl>.
+To support that we'll update our <Gl method>background_noise</Gl> function to take an offset value and add that to <Gl>u_time</Gl>.
 We've done this twice before so at this point this is just routine:

 ```glsl
 float background_noise(float offset) {